 The range of influences is vast, spanning horror history from silent European cinema to Cronenberg.
 Not to mention Freud, who’s theory on the universal fear of uncanny was a starting point for the script.
 That’s not the only collective anxiety he evokes.
 The titular puppet (one strike already) is grotesque, boasting long, spider, legs and a flat-faced mannequin’s head.
 However, this is not to say the film is for everyone.
 Possum is an emotionally complex and visually raw movie with a minimalist script.
 It’s also very dirty – filthy, even.
 I mean this in a literal sense – every last surface is grimy, stained brown and there’s mud everywhere.
 It climaxes in a skin-crawling sequence that’ll leave you wanting for a shower.
 This isn’t the kind of movie you just watch, it’s one you feel.

 At the heart of this onscreen nightmare are two great performances, from Sean Harris as disgraced puppeteer Philip, and Alun Armstrong as his only living relative: a bitter misanthrope.
 Their toxic relationship, conveyed through austere dialogue and well times silences, provides one of the movie’s main tensions.
 The other key one is Philip’s attempts to rid himself of this hideous toy that’s keeps coming back.
 It’s a burden he’s bound to carry with him, that acts as a manifestation of the trauma he’s not dealt with, and everything he’s come to hate about himself.
 Queasy, sad and incredibly well made.
-After the film Holness said he’s got an idea for another film, though said no more except it’s even darker.
+After the screening Holness said he’s got an idea for another film, though said no more except it’s even darker.
 I’m mutually awaiting and dreading it.

 Directed by Doron & Yoav Paz